Skip to main content

 By Sierra Dehmler

-Discovering you need the help of a fertility specialist to successfully conceive can be overwhelming to anyone - but throw in a global pandemic and the experience becomes even more stressful.
-Illume Fertility patient Alicia shares her and her husband's journey through four IUI cycles while navigating some unexpected challenges.
+Discovering you need the help of a fertility specialist to conceive can be overwhelming to anyone - throw in a global pandemic, and the experience becomes even more stressful.
+In this story, Alicia shares her fertility journey and the unexpected challenges along the way.

 Skip to a section: